The End of Dialogue in Antiquity

 These especially commissioned essays open up a fascinating and novel perspective on a crucial era...

-This book contains essays by international experts on Sophocles, asking why he matters, and why h...
+This book contains thirteen essays by senior international experts on Greek tragedy looking at So...

 Sophocles and the Language of Tragedy presents a revolutionary take on Sophocles' tragic language...